pldn/facetcheck/README.md

 the facet ID that is referenced from the class configuration (see above).
 A facet configuration contains the following properties:

-  - `iri: string`

-     The IRI denoting the facet.
-In the common case of a property-facet mapping, this is the IRI that denotes the property.
-For example `ex:age` for a slider widget where people can be filtered based on their age.

   - `label: string`

     Optional label that is used to name the facet in the UI.
 If no